BrianZeng01/CPSC210-Term-Project/README.md

 <br>
 This is a classic Role-Playing Game in which users will select one of three basic heroes to play as; mage, warrior, or archer.
-It is *round-based*, and the user will have free rein in a small map as they battle the monsters.
+It is *round-based*, and the user will take turns attacking the monsters.
 Each Hero will have *unique skills/traits* and access to a *basic inventory system*.
 Upon the end of each round users are able to *level up the abilities* of their characters.
 The world will be saved upon each round.